Russia and Turkey agree Putin visit to Turkey 'soon' - Ifax quotes Kremlin aide - ExBulletin

 Russia and Turkey agree Putin visit to Turkey ‘soon’ – Ifax quotes Kremlin aide

-MOSCOW, June 16 (Reuters) – President Vladimir Putin and Turkish President Recep Tayyip Erdogan have agreed for the Russian leader to visit Turkey “soon”, Interfax said on Friday, citing a Kremlin aide.
+MOSCOW (Reuters) – President Vladimir Putin and Turkish President Recep Tayyip Erdogan have agreed that the Russian leader will visit Turkey “soon”, Interfax said on Friday, citing a Kremlin aide.

 The visit would be Putin’s first to a NATO country since he sent tens of thousands of troops to Ukraine on February 24, 2022.
 Putin has rarely traveled outside of Russia since the start of large-scale hostilities. ladder.